-Kierkegaard’s love in such a way is not refuted, but rather upheld by being disavowed in accordance with an immanent critique that redeploys theological concepts.
-Holding to a lost theological mission, saves its most intimate core relation between critique and theology, by subversively turning against it.
+Kierkegaard’s love is therefore not refuted, but rather upheld by being disavowed in accordance with an immanent critique that redeploys theological concepts.
+A lost theological mission is saved by a subversive turning against it, thus respecting the most intimate core relation between critique and theology.
 Subversion, resistance, and perhaps irony, are parts of the critical promise of theology.
-Perhaps like in Freud’s analysis of the Mosaic tables, love is turned upside down – from self-love to the love of others, from inwardness to the redeeming of society, from the inner qualities of the loving subject to the educational obligation to fellow human being.
+Perhaps reminiscent of Freud’s analysis of the Mosaic tablets, love is turned upside down – from self-love to the love of others, from inwardness to the redeeming of society, from the inner qualities of the loving subject to the obligation (of education) to one’s fellow human beings.

 c.
 Messianic Passion

-I wish to conclude the discussion of Adorno’s critique of theology, featured in his educational addresses, with pointing to its relation to Messianism.
-There is, it seems, a connection between Adorno’s call for an education for critical self-reflection and his articulation of messianic expectations.
-Adorno’s approach to Messianism is captured rather well by Elliot Wolfson.
-For Wolfson Adorno’s “decisively secular” thought is, nonetheless:
+I wish to conclude the discussion of Adorno’s critique of theology, featured in his reflections on education, by pointing to its relation to messianism.
+There is, it seems, a connection between Adorno’s call for an education centered on critical self-reflection and his articulation of messianic expectations.
+Adorno’s approach to messianism is captured rather well by Elliot Wolfson.
+For Wolfson, Adorno’s “decisively secular” thought is, nonetheless:

-“rooted in what has been called the ‘Jewish passion for the impossible’ a fidelity to the idea of redemption that assumes the form of its refusal – in the traditional idiom, the Messiah can be present only in the absence of being present.”
+rooted in what has been called the ‘Jewish passion for the impossible,’ a fidelity to the idea of redemption that assumes the form of its refusal – in the traditional idiom, the Messiah can be present only in the absence of being present.

-This composition points to Adorno’s messianic “passion” because the quest for “uttering the unutterable” makes a “valid redemptive response” that “involves turning away from redemption.”
-Thus, in what has been termed in this chapter holding to an unholdable object, “the possibility of redemption” is bound inescapably to the “impossibility of its actualization.”
-In such a compound way one may endow Adorno with a “noneschatological eschatology” which is, to emphasize again, a turn away from redemption that is made, however, for the sake of still holding to the theological hope that it represents.
+This extract points to Adorno’s messianic “passion” because the quest for “uttering the unutterable” gives a “valid redemptive response” that “involves turning away from redemption.”
+Thus, in what has been termed in this chapter holding onto an unholdable object, “the possibility of redemption” is inescapably bound to the “impossibility of its actualization.”
+In such a compound way one may endow Adorno with a “non-eschatological eschatology” which is, to emphasize again, a turn away from redemption that is made, however, for the sake of retaining the theological hope that it represents.

-With this messianic passion in mind, one may reflect on some of Adorno’s main arguments that were discussed above.
-Adorno’s concurrent holding to and dismissing of Hegel’s secularization of the eschatological expectations is one example.
-Here Adorno turns away from Hegel’s positive hopes for redemption while, nonetheless, holding to the idea of redemption – a point that Adorno stresses already in the closing statement of his Minima Moralia.
-One holds to the messianic idea only by revoking it.
+With this messianic passion in mind, one may reflect on some of Adorno’s main arguments discussed above.
+For example, we have seen that Adorno simultaneously clings to and dismisses Hegel’s secularization of eschatological expectations.
+Here Adorno turns away from Hegel’s positive hopes for redemption while, nonetheless, holding onto the idea of redemption – a point that Adorno already stresses in the closing statement of Minima Moralia.
+One maintains the messianic idea only by revoking it.
 The same may be said in relation to the notion of critical self-reflection, central to Adorno’s discussion of education.
-In calling for a critical self-reflection in education Adorno holds to an object that can be realized only by not being realized and in such a way takes distance from any redemptive hopes concerning “the Absolute” in order, however, “not to betray” such redemptive hopes.
+In calling for critical self-reflection in education Adorno holds onto an object that can be realized only by not being realized and thus takes distance from any redemptive hopes concerning “the Absolute” in order “not to betray” such redemptive hopes.